My Cart Close

 shop lavender collection

-Lavender should be harvested when you notice the flowers at the base of the stem have barely started to open, but the flowers at the top are still closed —this is the peak time for the brilliant purple hue and soft aroma.
+Lavender should be harvested when you notice the flowers at the base of the stem have barely started to open, but the flowers at the top are still closed—this is the peak time for the brilliant purple hue and soft aroma.
 Harvesting first thing in the morning is best, and only if the weather is dry.
 You don't want moisture in the plants at harvest, or mold spores can get caught in the drying flowers.
-And harvesting late in the day is not ideal, because too much time in the sun can bake the plant, and bleach the color from the buds, making them dry and brittle.
+And harvesting late in the day is not ideal, because too much time in the sun can bake the plant, and decrease the color and the essential oil in the buds, making them dry and less potent.
 So grab your cup of coffee or tea, and listen to the early birds as you gather yourself for the harvest.

-Clutch your sickle and head out to your garden.
+Grab your sickle carefully, and head out to your garden.
 Lavender is a sturdy plant, so grab a bundle, and use your sickle to cut it, leaving a few inches of stem at the bottom.
 Be extremely careful that your fingers and thumb are completely out of the way as you make a swift cut with the sickle.
-If the stems are not densely packed (some varietals are more dense than others), you can gently twist the bunch before you cut, creating a tighter group of stems.
-As you harvest, consider leaving some uncut lavender for the buzzing bees to enjoy.
+If the stems are not densely packed (some varietals are more dense than others), you can gently twist the bunch before you cut, creating a tighter group of stems which will make it easier to cut.
+As you harvest, consider leaving some uncut lavender for the bees to enjoy.
 Once you have a nice, fat handful of purple flowers, use the flat side of the sickle to tap the cut ends so they are all even, and prepare to bundle!
+If you're cutting from potted plants, a pair of good scissors is a better tool.

 Tools needed: the bundle of lavender and rubber bands.

 Once you have your bundles ready, thread your twine through the rubber band, creating a knot.
-Our founder, Dr. Sarah Villafranco, still prefers to use medical knots she used while stitching her patients in the ER!
+Our founder, Dr. Sarah Villafranco, still uses the medical knots she tied while stitching her patients in the ER!
 No need to get that technical, just a sturdy knot will do the trick.
 Her favorite way to secure them is by tying a bundle on each end of a piece of twine, then hanging the twine on a hook or a nail, like fish on a fishing line.
-The bundles should hang flowers-down, so the essential oil of the plants can concentrate in the buds as they dry.
-The bundles should hang in a cool, protected place for 10-14 days to ensure they are completely dry.
+The bundles should always hang flowers-down, so the essential oil of the plants can concentrate in the buds as they dry.
+The bundles should hang in a cool, protected place for a minumum of 10-14 days to ensure they are completely dry.

 First, pick the oil you'd like to infuse.
 For lip balms, we love organic olive or castor oil.
 For body oils, try jojoba or sunflower oil.
 In a clean, dry jar, add one tablespoon of lavender buds per cup of oil, secure the lid tightly, and place in the container somewhere you'll remember to shake it at least once a day.
 Allow the oil to infuse for three weeks, then strain through cheesecloth to remove the flowers.